 The arch is named after Biblical scholar Edward Robinson who identified its remnants in 1838.
 Robinson published his findings in his landmark work Biblical Researches in Palestine, in which he drew the connection with a bridge described in Josephus’s Antiquities of the Jews and The Jewish War, concluding that its existence proves the antiquity of the Walls of Jerusalem.

-Excavations during the second half of the 20th century revealed both its purpose and the extent of its associated structures.
+During the second half of the 20th century, excavations revealed its purpose and the extent of its associated structures.
 Today the considerable surviving portions of the ancient overpass complex may be viewed by the public within the Jerusalem Archaeological Park.
 As it is adjacent to Jerusalem’s Western Wall worship area, a portion is used by some groups as a place of prayer.

 The Mikvahs(Jewish Ritual Baths)

 Roni Reich and Yuval Baruch divided the mikvahs in this area into two periods: mikvahs from the period that preceded the expansion of the Temple Mount by Herod and those built later.
-They based their work mainly on the basis of an impressive mikveh dug by them under the threshold of the triangular gate (the Eastern Hulda Gate).
-In addition to the mikvahs, a rock-hewn system of water canals and pipes was well preserved, which provided non-pumped water to the mikvahs, probably through the aqueducts that passed nearby.
+They based their work mainly on an impressive mikveh dug by them under the threshold of the triangular gate (the Eastern Hulda Gate).
+In addition to the mikvahs, a rock-hewn system of water canals and pipes was well preserved, providing non-pumped water to the mikvahs, probably through nearby aqueducts.

 Remains From the Roman Period

-According to the excavators, the use of bricks produced by the Tenth Legion, Fretensis and especially the finding of a clay seal with a Latin inscription, on the floor of the building, indicate that the building was used by soldiers of the Tenth Legion.
+According to the excavators, the use of bricks produced by the Tenth Legion, Fretensis, and especially the finding of a clay seal with a Latin inscription on the floor of the building indicate that the building was used by soldiers of the Tenth Legion.
 A military bread seal was discovered on the floor of the building.
-The body shape of the seal is rectangular, cut trapezoidally and a ring is placed on its back.
+The body shape of the seal is rectangular, cut trapezoidal, and a ring is placed on its back.
 Most of the ring, which has three ridges, is missing.
 The inscription PRIM, engraved inside a rectangular frame, is engraved on the seal.

-Two options for interpreting the name on the seal in front of us were offered: The simple option to interpret the address is that it is a name, PRIM (US), which is a common Latin name in this period.
-In this case it is likely that it is the name of the baker.
+Two options for interpreting the name on the seal in front of us were offered: The simple option to decode the address is a name, PRIM (US), a common Latin name in this period.
+In this case, it is likely the baker’s name.
 Since the inscription, PRIM (US), can also be interpreted as an adjective – in other words, “First” Stiebel suggested that it was possible and the item left its mark on loaves of bread of the finest quality, the first – the panis primus, one consumed by the higher ranks of the Legion.

 Davidson Center: The Byzantine Neighborhood

-The second compound in Davidson Center Archaelogical Park shows the remains of a Christian neighborhood from the Byzantine period; whose inhabitants lived on the ruins of a Jewish neighborhood from the Second Temple period.
-The neighborhood was densely built at the end of the fourth century in the eastern part of the Ophel, and included churches, a monastery, a hostel, workshops, shops and residences.
+The second compound in Davidson Center Archaeological Park shows the remains of a Christian neighborhood from the Byzantine period, whose inhabitants lived on the ruins of a Jewish neighborhood from the Second Temple period.
+The neighborhood was densely built at the end of the fourth century in the eastern part of the Ophel and included churches, a monastery, a hostel, workshops, shops, and residences.
 The finds are rich in mosaic floors, some of which have geometric decorations.
-This neighborhood seems to have been destroyed with the Persian occupation in 614, and not restored.
+This neighborhood seems to have been destroyed by the Persian occupation in 614 and not restored.

-Across the southern retaining wall of this compound are huge stairs, which date to the days of the Second Temple, and are identified as ‘Hulda Stairs’.
-This name refers to the gates to which the stairs led, and which were called ‘Hulda Gates’.
+Across the southern retaining wall of this compound are huge stairs, which date to the days of the Second Temple, and are identified as ‘Hulda Stairs.’
+This name refers to the gates to which the stairs led and were called ‘Hulda Gates.’
 The stairs were uncovered by Benjamin Mazar, and some have been restored to allow safe walking on them.
-The width of the stairs is not uniform, but is made alternately, one wide step and one narrow step.
+The width of the stairs is not uniform but is made alternately, one comprehensive step and one narrow step.

-Other staircases from the Second Temple period that were discovered in the area, and even in the city of David, were similarly designed.
-Archaeologist Roni Reich, who uncovered the continuation of the cobbled stepped street in the City of David, which is also continues there accordingly, argues that this is probably a style that was common at the time, and was designed to allow for a more comfortable ascent.
-In the middle of the stairs stood a mikvah complex, similar to the one that excavated near Robinson’s Arch.
-These mikvahs were also used by the pilgrims, to ensure that only pure people entered the 2nd Temple holy grounds.
+Other staircases from the Second Temple period discovered in the area and even in the city of David were similarly designed.
+Archaeologist Roni Reich, who uncovered the continuation of the cobbled stepped street in the City of David, which also continues there accordingly, argues that this is probably a style that was common at the time and was designed to allow for a more comfortable ascent.
+In the middle of the stairs stood a mikvah complex similar to the one excavated near Robinson’s Arch.
+These mikvahs were also used by the pilgrims to ensure that only pure people entered the 2nd Temple holy grounds.

 Davidson Center: Early Muslim Period Compound

-The Umayyad Palaces: One of the relatively late archaeological stratas in Davidson Center archaeological park is finds was from the Early Muslim period, dated to the seventh century.
+The Umayyad Palaces: One of the relatively late archaeological strata in Davidson Center archaeological park is found from the Early Muslim period, dated to the seventh century.
 Benjamin Mazar uncovered in his excavations four huge palaces, which were dated and attributed to the Caliph El Walid, the first of the Umayyad dynasty (705-715 CE).

-The palaces, which cover the entire area of the Davidson Center (including the prayer plaza at the Western Wall), were each built around a courtyard (not covered), and together they formed a govermantal area of the Umayyads.
-The complex, which was dedicated to the early Muslim period, shows the remains of only one of the four palaces (‘Palace 2’ in the numbering of Benjamin Mazar), which a small bridge connected between its roof and the Al-Aqsa Mosque.
-Some of the walls of the palace were built using two stones from the walls of the Temple Mount, which were scattered in the area after the destruction.
+The palaces, which cover the entire area of the Davidson Center (including the prayer plaza at the Western Wall), were each built around a courtyard (not covered), and together they formed a governmental area of the Umayyads.
+The complex, dedicated to the early Muslim period, shows the remains of only one of the four palaces (‘Palace 2’ in the numbering of Benjamin Mazar), which is a small bridge connected between its roof and the Al-Aqsa Mosque.
+Some of the palace walls were built using two stones from the walls of the Temple Mount, which were scattered in the area after the destruction.

 The palace included many rooms around the courtyard, towering two or three stories high.
-A courtyard stretched around the courtyard, the pillars of which are today represented in the area by thin cypress trees.
-The researchers’ assumption is that the palaces were destroyed in an earthquake in the middle of the eighth century, known as the ‘seventh noise’, and were not restored.
-Following the destruction, the place was abandoned, and most of the palace stones were used a few hundred years later to build a new fortification line, by the Fatimid rulers of Jerusalem.
+A courtyard stretched around the courtyard, the pillars today represented in the area by thin cypress trees.
+The researchers assume that the palaces were destroyed in an earthquake in the middle of the eighth century, known as the ‘seventh noise’, and were not restored.
+Following the destruction, the place was abandoned, and most of the palace stones were used a few hundred years later to build a new fortification line by the Fatimid rulers of Jerusalem.